ferrilab/ferrilab/guide/bitvec/memory-representation.md

 ### Little-Endian Byte-Ordered Machines

-On little-endian machines, the least-significant *byte* of a register type is stored at the lowest memory address, and each byte higher is one step more numerically significant than the last.
+On little-endian machines, the least-significant *byte* of a register type is stored at the lowest memory address, and each byte-address higher is one step more numerically significant than the last.

 ```text
 byte ║ 00000000│11111111│22222222│33333333│44444444│55555555│66666666│77777777